jhu-data-services/data-bytes-intro-to-APIs-R/README.md

 - If it’s been a while since you’ve used R or R Studio, no worries!
 But check your versions and consider updating if you’re several versions behind.

 ## Description of Files
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- In-ClassScripts: This folder contains code files you will need for the workshop.
+These will be run in RStudio Cloud during the workshop.
-    - [file1]
-    - [file2]
-    - [file3]
+    - demo1_rjsonio: R file for demonstration 1
+    - demo2_tidycensus: R file for demonstration 2
+    - demo3_censusapi: R file for demonstration 3
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
-- Resources: This folder contains a markdown file with links to additional resources to help you keep learning.

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Data Bytes Survey](http://bit.ly/data-bytes-survey).

 ## License and Terms of Use
 The presentation materials are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), attributable to [Data Services](https://dataservices.library.jhu.edu/), Johns Hopkins University.